To see the Hook-up Process, please click here.

 Am I qualified for assistance to help with the connection?

 The purpose of the program is to assist income qualified homeowners with the cost of connecting to City utilities when they become available.
 The City's utilizing The Cape Coral Housing Development Corporation to assist with maintaining a waiting list for this program.
 The Cape Coral Housing Development Corporation can be reached at (239) 471-0922.

 Do we have to connect to the new water, sewer and irrigation lines after they are installed?

-Yes, anyone living in the completed Utilities Extension Project adjacent to water and sewer utilities must connect.
+Yes, all developed parcels completed within a Utilities Extension Project adjacent to water and sewer utilities must connect.
 Connection to the irrigation system is optional at this time.
 Undeveloped parcels must connect to water and sewer as part of new home construction.

 How long before I have to connect?

 When the utilities construction is complete and the systems are online, homeowners will receive a "Notice of Availability" from the City and must connect to the new utilities within 180 days.
 On September 14, 2020, City Council approved a 60-day extension to the 180-day connection timeframe.
 Homeowners now have 240 days from date of Notice of Availability to make connection to the new North 2 utilities.

 Where do I obtain a permit and water meter and what are the fees?